ThomasMBury/charlie-bury-website/content/en/films/the_nun_of_watton.md

 ---
 description: "A period thriller set in Yorkshire."
 title: "The Nun Of Watton"
-summary: "A period thriller set in Yorkshire."
+summary: "A short period thriller set in Yorkshire."
 ---

 ### The Nun of Watton